German Grand Prix: Absence

 No new deal was made with Hockenheim following the 2019 edition and the German Grand Prix was not on the Formula One calendar in 2020 and subsequent years.
 Due to multiple Grands Prix being cancelled as a result of the COVID-19 pandemic a race, titled the Eifel Grand Prix, was held in Germany at the Nürburgring in October 2020 as a replacement event.

+By August 2026, Formula One Management CEO Stefano Domenicali confirmed talks with Hockenheim about potential returns.
+This came shortly after Sepang International Circuit, which was last used for Formula One in 2017, was confirmed to host the Bahrain Grand Prix, though Domenicali stated that any deal that would be reached was for the medium- or long-term rather than the immediate future.